Teary-eyed Antetokounmpo wins NBA MVP honors | New Country 923

 Antetokounmpo averaged 27.7 points and 12.5 rebounds while earning All-NBA first-team honors this season, his sixth with the Bucks.
 He led the franchise to the best record in the regular season and the Bucks reached the Eastern Conference finals.

-Tears rolled down his cheeks as Antetokounmpo thanked his mother and brothers who were in the audience at Barker Hanger.
-He credited his late father for pushing him toward his goals and credited his teammates and coaching staff for their help.
+Tears rolled down his cheeks as Antetokounmpo thanked his mother Veronica and brothers in the audience at Barker Hanger.
+He credited his late father for pushing him toward his goals and his teammates and coaching staff for their help.

+“We started from nothing as a family,” he said, “and we are going to be in every stage that we can be as a family.”

+Antetokounmpo said backstage that he had vowed to his family he wasn’t going to cry.

 Budenholzer also got choked up while thanking his family after his second coaching honor.
 He earned the trophy for the first time with Atlanta in 2015.